BroadbandForum/usp/docs/specification/index.md

 The creation of a particular EU instance in the data model occurs during the Installation process of the associated DU.
 It is at this time that the EUID is assigned by the EE as well.
 The configuration exposed by a particular EU is available from the time the EU is created in the data model, whether or not the EU is Active.
 Upon Uninstall of the associated DU, it is expected that the EU would transition to the Idle State, and the data model instance would be removed from the EU table once the associated resources had been removed from the device.
 Garbage clean up, however, is EE and implementation dependent.

 Although the majority of EUs represent resources such as scripts that can be started or stopped, there are some inert resources, such as libraries, which are represented as EUs.
 In this case, these EUs behave with respect to the management interface as a "regular" EU.
 In other words, they respond successfully to Stop and Start commands, even though they have no operational meaning and update the `SoftwareModules.ExecutionUnit.{i}.Status` Parameter accordingly.
 In most cases the `Status` would not be expected to transition to another state on its own, except in cases where its associated DU is Updated or Uninstalled or its associated EE is Enabled or Disabled, in which cases the library EU acts as any other EU.
+Restarting such an EU will result in a successful response but the state remains unchanged.

 The EUs created by the Installation of a particular DU might provide functionality to the device that requires configuration by a Controller.
 This configuration could be exposed via the USP data model in five ways: